springmeyer/portable-node-app/README.txt

-# TileMill Portable
+# TileStream Portable

-This is portable TileMill packaged for windows.
+This is portable app packaged for windows.

  - Works with minimal administrator permissions
  - Can be run from a usb drive